HC: Civil Division (Uganda)

 20 November 2014

-IGG lacks legal capacity to be joined; Attorney General must represent government, so joinder dismissed with costs.
+The applicant lacks legal capacity to be joined as party; the Attorney General must represent government interests.

-Civil procedure — Joinder of parties (O.1 r 10(2)) — Legal capacity and locus standi of public bodies — Inspectorate of Government lacks statutory corporate status to sue or be sued — Attorney General as proper representative of government interests.
+Civil procedure – joinder of parties; locus standi/legal capacity of public bodies; Inspectorate of Government – lack of corporate status to sue or be sued; Attorney General as proper representative of government interests; binding Supreme Court precedent

 17 November 2014